-Symptom checklist before visiting hospital
+Checklist before visiting hospital

-If you have any of these symptoms you should not attend the hospital.
+If you are feeling unwell, you should not attend the hospital (see checklist below).
 You should contact the Ward Nurse in Charge who will advise the patient that you are unable to attend.
 The patient will be invited to nominate an alternative designated visitor, whilst you are unable to attend.